chestercodes/chester.codes/content/posts/028-2019-12-10-automating-dotnet-versioning-3-github/post.md

 GitHub have introduced new platforms for building and hosting software packages.
 GitHub Actions can be used to build code when pushed to the repository (or with other triggers) and GitHub Package Repository can be used as an artifact store for many types of software packages.

 These services can be used to implement a fully automated CI and publishing pipeline for a `MyProject` nuget package.
-In this process any commits pushed to the `AutoSemVerLib` repository's `master` branch will trigger a GitHub Action to run the `BuildAndPublish.ps1` script.
+In this process any commits pushed to the `AutoSemVerLib` [repository](https://github.com/chestercodes/AutoSemVerLib/)'s `master` branch will trigger a GitHub Action to run the `BuildAndPublish.ps1` script.
 If successful this will build `MyProject` and publish it to the GitHub Package Registry.

 ### Creating the action

-A GitHub Action is created by the inclusion of a `<SomeName>.yml` file in a `workflow` directory in a `.github` directory in the base of the GitHub hosted repository.
+A GitHub Action is created by the inclusion of a `.github/workflow/<SomeName>.yml` file in the base of the GitHub hosted repository.
+Actions contain steps that form a pipeline, they are executed in a sandboxed container of a specified os type with [lots of pre-installed software](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners).

-Actions contain steps that form a pipeline, they can be run on different operating systems and code execution runtimes.
-Steps can be shared in the [GitHub marketplace](https://github.com/marketplace?type=actions).
-Each pipeline is executed in a sandboxed container of the specified os type with [lots of pre-installed software.](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners) The process in `AutoSemVerLib` requires two executables be present, `dotnet` and `powershell`, these are present in the windows hosted runners.
+The process in `AutoSemVerLib` requires two executables be present, `dotnet` and `powershell`, these are present in the windows hosted runners.

 A windows based pipeline `BuildAndPublish` that is triggered by the pushing of commits to the `master` branch and has a single step to checkout the code, can be defined with: